Blueberry Peach Cornmeal Pancakes

 Instructions

-• In a medium mixing bowl, whisk together the flour, cornmeal, sugars, baking powder, baking soda and salt.
+• In a medium mixing bowl, whisk together the flour, cornmeal, granulated sugar, brown sugar, baking powder, baking soda, and salt.

-• In a small mixing bowl, add the buttermilk, egg yolks, melted butter and vanilla extract.
-Lightly beat until combined.
+• In a small mixing bowl, combine the buttermilk, egg yolks, melted butter, and vanilla extract.
+Lightly beat until well mixed.

-• In a small bowl beat the egg whites until stiff peaks form; set aside.
+• In a separate bowl, beat the egg whites until stiff peaks form; set aside.

-• Add the wet ingredients to the dry ingredients and mix just until combined, being sure to not over-mix.
-Gently fold in the peaches, berries and egg whites.
-Allow the batter to rest for 5 minutes before using (this will help the batter thicken even more).
+• Add the wet ingredients to the dry ingredients and mix just until combined, being careful not to overmix.
+Gently fold in the blueberries, diced peaches (or an additional ⅓ cup of blueberries), and egg whites.
+Let the batter rest for 5 minutes to thicken slightly.

-• Place a pan over medium-low heat and lightly butter.
-Scoop the batter out using ¼ measuring cup and pour into the center of the heated pan.
-Allow the pancakes to cook approximately 2-3 minutes or until you see small bubbles on the surface of the pancake.
-Flip, and cook for an additional minute or two.
-The pancakes should be lightly golden brown in color.
+• Set a pan over medium-low heat and lightly butter the surface.
+Scoop the batter using a ¼ measuring cup and pour it into the center of the pan.
+Cook for 2–3 minutes, or until small bubbles appear on the surface.
+Flip, and cook for 1–2 more minutes, until golden brown.

 NOTES

-*I personally like to use smaller blueberries for pancakes, frozen ones will work too.
+*I like using smaller blueberries for pancakes; frozen blueberries work well too.

--This recipe works well for waffles too.
-I'd suggest swapping out a tablespoon of flour for a tablespoon of cornstarch.
+-This recipe also works for waffles by swapping a tablespoon of flour for a tablespoon of cornstarch.

 Nutrition